KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 	The dataset includes anonymized IDs of workers who gave onomatopoeic words, confidence scores, and acceptance scores.

+- Alignment results

+	Alignment results of onomatopoeia and environmental sounds were obtained using [*Hidden markov model toolkit (HTK)*](https://htk.eng.cam.ac.uk/).
+It is possible to cut out silent intervals based on the alignment, etc. Currently, this service is only available for onomatopoeia written in katakana (japanese).

 Onomatopoeic words of English phoneme representation and Japanese syllabary are included in RWCP_SSD_Ononatopoeia_en and RWCP_SSD_Ononatopoeia_jp, respectively.

 **Note that RWCP-SSD-Onomatopoeia does not contain sound files, which can be obtained from [NII Speech Resources Consortium (NII-SRC)](http://research.nii.ac.jp/src/en/index.html).** If you need any assistance, please do not hesitate to contact us.